Join the RHS today and support our charitable work

 These are very variable.
 Two of the most frequently encountered are commonly known as 'yellow edge' and 'crinkle' and are caused by the combination of viruses listed below;

 In strawberries the symptoms are very variable and complex.
 Many viruses are involved and they can act to produce symptoms which vary according to the virus species involved, the relative proportions of each, the environmental conditions and the response of the particular host variety.
 However, in practical terms the most important effect is the loss of vigour and yield caused by some viruses and virus combinations, which can render the crop worthless.

-Resistance: All cultivars vary in the degree of resistance they show to each virus, but none are widely resistant to the extent they can be recommended on this basis.
+Resistance: Cultivars vary in the degree of resistance they show to each virus, but none are widely resistant to the extent they can be recommended on this basis.

 None available.
-The insecticides currently available to gardeners are non-persistent and will not control the aphid vectors.
+The insecticides currently available to gardeners are non-persistent and will not provide sufficient control of the aphid vectors to prevent virus spread.

 Viruses require a vector organism to transmit them to new hosts;

 The host ranges of some of these viruses, for example Arabis mosaic virus and Tobacco streak virus, are very wide and many plants can act as sources of infection.
 Some of the others are restricted to strawberries (including wild strawberries) and close relatives such as raspberry.

 Disposing of diseased material

 the RHS today and get 12 months for the price of 9

 RHS members can get exclusive individual advice from the RHS Gardening Advice team.